zorrowang/LeetCode/docs/Languages/Java/data-structure/Stack.md

 #### Implement Two Stacks in One Array

 Create a data structure _TwoStacks_ that represents two stacks.
 Implementation of _TwoStacks_ should use only one array.
-Following functions must be supported by _TwoStacks_,
+The following functions must be supported by _TwoStacks_,

 - _push1(int x)_ –> pushes x to first stack
 - _push2(int x)_ –> pushes x to second stack
-- _pop1()_ –> pops an element from first stack and return the popped element
+- _pop1()_ –> pops an element from the first stack and returns the popped element
-- _pop2()_ –> pops an element from second stack and return the popped element
+- _pop2()_ –> pops an element from the second stack and returns the popped element

 The idea is to start two stacks from two extreme corners of arr[]. stack1 starts from the leftmost element, the first element in stack1 is pushed at index 0.
-The stack2 starts from the rightmost corner, the first element in stack2 is pushed at index (n-1).
-Both stacks grow (or shrink) in opposite direction.
-To check for overflow, all we need to check is for space between top elements of both stacks.
+The stack2 starts from the rightmost corner, and the first element in stack2 is pushed at index (n-1).
+Both stacks grow (or shrink) in the opposite direction.
+To check for overflow, all we need to check is for space between the top elements of both stacks.
 This check is highlighted in the below code.

 ```java
 class TwoStacks {